Answering common questions about probiotics and fermented foods. What is the best probiotic? Are fermented foods better?

 The recommendations for neonates are essentially the same as adults: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3163616/ - also confirms the importance of specific strains & human-sourced strains.

 The microbiome is a developing area.
 New discoveries are constant.
 The above information will change with time, and I'll make regular updates.

 EDIT: here's a project with a list of strains that /u/markus_naslund has started: https://archive.fo/PqdLp

-PM me use the issues tab for additions so I can keep this updated.
+You can use the github issues or the forum for additions so I can keep this updated.
 If google will not tell you the source you'll have to contact the company and ask.
 The vast majority are food-sourced so it might be easier to just keep a list of human-sourced.

 We have to keep in mind that there is a difference between strains sourced from human stool (which may be transient environmental microbes) and strains sourced from the intestinal wall (which are more likely to be host native).
 Then we have to keep in mind that not every human-sourced probiotic will be beneficial, or significantly so.
 Which is why I primarily focus on FMT, and wait till there are proven benefits for new/old strains and simply list the main ones here.

 B. longum BB536: https://morinagamilk-ingredients.com/probiotics/bb536/

 Super Human Probiotics - claims to have 15 human-sourced strains + 4 food sourced: https://elementalwizdom.com/products/super-human-probiotics

 AOR Probiotic 3: Under their "label info" tab they say 2 out of 3 are human-sourced: http://www.aor.ca/en/product/PROBIOTIC-3